plurid/datasign/README.md

 </h1>

-File format specifying data signatures to be used as single source of truth in various pipelines
+File format specifying data signatures to be used as single source of (specified) truth in various pipelines.

 ## A Web-Oriented Example